n7tae/2urfd/README.md

 There are three databases needed by *urfd*:
 1. The *DMR ID* database maps a DMR ID to a callsign and *vis versa*.
+2. The *NXDN ID* database maps a NXDN ID to a callsign and *vis versa*.
 3. The *YSF Tx/Rx* database maps a callsign to a transmit/receive RF frequencies.
 These databases can come from a URL or a file, or both.
 If you specify "both", then the file will be read after the URL.
 Using "both" is what you want if you need to supply some custom values for your setup, but still want the latest values from the web.